MACCNYC/maccnyc.github.io/_documents/organizing.md

 ### Assembly Agenda and Structure
 * Every assembly begins with a brief orientation for new participants.
 This will include, but not be limited to a discussion on shared principles, goals, structure, and the process used.
 * There will be brief explanation of process steps as they happen during the GA.
-* Concurrent with the orientation, there will be a GA planning meeting in which the agenda for the next General Assembly is discussed an decided.
-* Reportbacks/ PSAs
+* Reportbacks / PSAs
-* Discussion/Proposals
+* Discussion / Proposals
 * Additional items people bring that night
-* Break-outs for MACC working groups and movement groups All meetings are no more than 90 min in length.
+* Break-outs for MACC working groups and movement groups
+* All meetings are no more than 90 min in length

 ### Decision Making Process

 The MACC Organizing Assembly uses the consensus process of decision-making.
 Consensus is a form of decision-making that expresses the individual and collective voice.
 Rather than coercing people to make statements or take actions, consensus asks for the consent of all.
 This is in contrast to voting in which the majority rules regardless of how the minority is feeling.
 In consensus every voice is heard, and collaboration is encouraged over competition.

 ### Process Flow
 Discussion ▶ Proposal ▶ Questions ▶ Concerns ▶ Stand-asides ▶ Blocks ▶ Consensus!

 *Discussion:* There may be a topic brought forward by the MACC Organizing Assembly or participants in the assembly.
 This will be discussed generally, and then more specifically until the political point or course of action is clear.
 The facilitator or one of the assembly participants may synthesize the discussion into a proposal.

 *Proposal:* An idea or course of action that is up for decision.